redaelhail/portfolio/content/blog/radar_signal_processing/index.md

 <h2>Moving target indicator </h2>

-MTI operates by analyzing the Doppler/Range shift, which is the frequency change in the reflected signal caused by the relative motion between the radar and the target.
-By measuring phase shifts between successive radar returns, MTI can identify moving targets while filtering out signals from stationary objects.
+<p>MTI operates by analyzing the Doppler/Range shift, which is the frequency change in the reflected signal caused by the relative motion between the radar and the target.
+By measuring phase shifts between successive radar returns, MTI can identify moving targets while filtering out signals from stationary objects. </p>

 <center><img src="images/Moving-target-indication-infographic.jpg" alt="range doppler response" width="700" height="200"></center>